forsythfuture/benefits-cliff/README.md

 **Market value of benefit**

 The market value of NC Child Care subsidies is based on the [2019 subsidized NC market rate](https://ncchildcare.ncdhhs.gov/Portals/0/documents/pdf/R/Revised-8-16-Market_Rate_Centers_Eff-10-1-18.pdf?ver=2018-08-28-105655-863) for 4-star child care centers in Forsyth County.

+Subsidy recipients must also [pay 10% of their gross income](http://reports.oah.state.nc.us/ncac/title%2010a%20-%20health%20and%20human%20services/chapter%2010%20-%20subsidized%20child%20care/10a%20ncac%2010%20.1101.html) as a copay.
+To calculate the market value of the benefit, we subtract 10% of household income from the 2019 NC market rate of the subsidy.